 The automotive industry continues to be a hotbed of innovation, with activity driven by connected vehicles as they keep drivers at the heart of the next phase of automobile innovation by using biometrics and other human interface technology.
 A connected car offers features such as intuitive access control and safe remote start-up, driver ID, in-car purchases, and other benefits.
 The innovation activity is also driven by the growing importance of technologies such as contactless fingerprint technology, facial recognition, iris recognition, palm vein recognition, and voice recognition.
 In the last three years alone, there have been over 1.2 million patents filed and granted in the automotive industry, according to GlobalData’s report on Cybersecurity in Automotive: Contactless authentication.
+Buy the report here.

 According to GlobalData’s Technology Foresights, which uses over 619,000 patents to analyse innovation intensity for the automotive industry, there are 290+ innovation areas that will shape the future of the industry.

 Contactless authentication is a key innovation area in cybersecurity

 Without the requirement for physical contact, contactless or touchless access control allows for quick and safe passage via doors, gateways and obstacles, staff turnstiles, etc. Frictionless or contactless door entry and access control technologies such as biometrics, Bluetooth Low Energy (BLE), radio frequency identification (RFID), and smartphone keyless entry are gradually taking over as the preferred entry alternatives.